Making A Difference in Our County

 Family and Consumer Sciences

-The UGA’s Expanded Food and Nutrition Education Program (EFNEP) is working to alleviate health disparities influenced by socioeconomic status by providing low-income Georgians with the knowledge, skills and resources to improve nutrition practices and increase physical activity.
-Participants in southwest Georgia improved their diet quality, physical activity, food safety practices and food-resource management skills.
-Peer educators in Dougherty, Houston, Colquitt and Sumter counties were led by the Houston County Family and Consumer Sciences agent to impact households representing 2,665 individuals.
+The University of Georgia’s Expanded Food and Nutrition Education Program (EFNEP) is working to alleviate health disparities imposed by socioeconomic status by providing low-income Georgians with the knowledge, skills and resources to improve nutrition practices and increase physical activity.
+Participants in Southwest Georgia improved their diet quality, physical activity, food safety practices and food resource management skills during 2019.
+Peer educators in Dougherty, Houston, Colquitt and Sumter counties were led by the Houston County FACS agent to impact households representing 2,152 individuals.

 Agriculture and Natural Resources